This above all: to thine own self be true, and it must follow, as the night the day, Thou canst not then be false to any man. W.Shakespeare.

 I cannot help my patriotism, I served my country in its armed forces along with the hundreds of thousands of working-class boys, men and women before me.
 Patriotism is not a bad thing.
 Many would have us believe Patriotism is taboo of the Left.
 Lenin promoted the right of all nations to self-determination and the right to unity of all workers within nations.
 Socialist patriotism a commitment to the revolutionary transformation of society within those nations, Tony Benn once said: “you have to differentiate between nationalism, which hates foreigners, and the right of self-government, which is a democratic argument”.

-I am proud to be a European, and don’t by into the xenophobic scaremongering of those little Englanders who would close our borders.
+I am proud to be a European, and don’t buy into the xenophobic scaremongering of those little Englanders who would close our borders.
 After all, I lived in mainland Europe for a fair few years before and after 1992 when the EU was formed.
 I believe in a people’s Europe, a social Europe where we can work together with others across our continent and outside it to build a common future beyond the business interests of a tiny elite.

 Yet the question we were asked in the referendum is not whether we wish to remain Europeans, that question could never have meaning, we are European.
 Rather, we were asked whether we wish to remain subject to the institutions of the European Union, including the unelected Commission.
 As the people of Greece have learned through bitter experience, those institutions will not tolerate any reform or deviation from their blueprint of permanent austerity and corporate rule.

 The referendum result to leave was an overwhelming majority, yes I did say overwhelming!
 When you understand that the most important EU referendums have been won and lost on a difference of 1 per cent.
-The very referendums that created the European Union that changed the political landscape and lives of 500 million people over 28 countries.
-Was a result of just difference in opinion of just 300k people, It becomes very clear the UK’s referendum with its 2 per cent more than suffices and satisfies as an EU referendum majority.
+The very referendums that created the European Union changed the political landscape and lives of 500 million people over 28 countries.
+Was a result of just a difference in opinion of just 300k people, It becomes very clear the UK’s referendum with its 2 per cent more than suffices and satisfies as an EU referendum majority.

 It should be realised the Maastricht Treaty, the treaty that formed the EU came about after the result of a referendum.
 The referendum on the treaty was held in France on 20 September 1992.
 It was approved by only 51% of the voters.